 Instructions for Completing CITI Human Participants Research Training

-1. All UW-Madison personnel listed on a human participants study must take CITI Human Participants Research Training using their NetIDs.
-Generally, personnel listed on studies reviewed by the Education and Social/Behavioral Sciences IRB should complete the UW Social and Behavioral Course, and personnel listed on studies reviewed by the Health Sciences (HS) or Minimal Risk (MR) IRBs should complete either the UW Biomedical Course or the VA Human Participants Protections Course (if listed on a VA study).
-The links below also have information about obtaining a NetID for non-UW personnel that need to complete CITI training.
-If you are submitting to the HS or MR IRB and attempting to add non-UW personnel who have already a completed human participant protections training course, contact the IRB office to see if this previously completed training can be accepted as alternative training.
+All personnel listed on human research studies approved by one of the UW campus IRBs must take CITI Human Participants Research Training using a UW Madison NetID.
+Generally, personnel listed on studies reviewed by the Education and Social/Behavioral Sciences IRB should complete the UW Social and Behavioral Course, and personnel listed on studies reviewed by the Health Sciences or Minimal Risk IRB should complete either the UW Biomedical Course OR the VA Human Participants Protections Course (if listed on a VA study).

-- The IRB Member/Staff Course is only required for those currently serving on a UW IRB.
+- The IRB Member/Staff Course is only for those currently serving on a UW IRB.

 - Successful completion requires a composite score of 85% on the quizes.
 Quizes can be repeated in order to acheive this score.

 If you have completed CITI training without using your current UW Madison NetID or completed training at another institution, please visit this page for information on how to have that training linked with your NetID account.

 If you experience any difficulty, please contact the Office of Research Policy at email@example.com or 608-890-4399.
 Support is provided Monday - Friday during normal business hours.